Monthly Archives: March 2019

 (To be continued through all of McLuhan’s work.)

-3. The two extremes of the three-part or trivial “quarrel” do not recognize the possibility of their peace, which is the third party to it.
+2. The two extremes of the three-part or trivial “quarrel” do not recognize the possibility of their peace, which is the third party to it.
 Therefore the frequent manifestation of the quarrel as involving only two powers: “dialectics and rhetoric”, “ancients and the moderns”, etc. Further, the two extreme powers, although fundamentally opposed to each other, share a common structure of “opposition” to the other extreme.
-Hence McLuhan sometimes speaks of another sort of two-party “dispute” between the two of them ( “dialectics and rhetoric”), exemplifying that common monolithic structure, and the third “grammatical” power with its polylithic structure embracing the extremes despite their difference: “specialized temperament” vs “general intelligence”.
+Hence McLuhan sometimes speaks of another sort of two-party “dispute” between the two of them ( “dialectics and rhetoric”) on the one hand, exemplifying a common monolithic structure, and the third “grammatical” power on the other hand with its polymorphic structure embracing the extremes despite their difference: “specialized temperament” vs “general intelligence”, “exclusive” vs “inclusive”.

 Review of Northrop Frye’s Anatomy of Criticism